KumarGN69/GenAI/Design_Approach_progress.md

 - split via text splitter into smaller chunks
 - Create embeddings and define a collection
-- add the text chunks into the embedding collection **- Create persistent collection?**
+- add the text chunks into the embedding collection **- Research more on RecursiveCharacterTextSplitter and the type of the embedding model to speed up the performance** **- Create persistent collection?**
 - Create a vector data store reference
 - create an embedding for the query